Wesam-1110111/Encryption-Web-App/README.md

 3. Open the cloned folder on your local machine.
 4. Open the `index.html` file in your browser to start using the interface.

+### Try it now:

+You can run it now on GitHub pages. [run](https://wesam-1110111.github.io/Encryption-Web-App/index.html)

 ### Usage:
 1. Enter the text you wish to encrypt *Text* input field.